How To Shop At A Zero-Waste Grocery Store

 Zero-waste grocery stores aim to reduce or eliminate excess packaging wherever possible.
 You won’t find single-use plastics like produce bags or clamshell containers in a zero-waste store, but the effort often extends behind the scenes, too.
 “We work really hard with our distributors, vendors and manufacturers to eliminate all of that excess [packaging] up the chain, as far as we can go,” Genttner says.

-Items that typically come pre-packed are instead available in bulk, including things like olive oil and yogurt to pasta and spices.
+Items that typically come pre-packed are instead available in bulk, including things like olive oil, yogurt, pasta and spices.
 At Unboxed Market, when packaging is necessary—like for prepared foods or preserves made in-house—they only use glass or aluminum, which can be recycled at home or brought back on a deposit system once you’re finished with the product.

 What can you buy at a zero-waste store?